typesafehub/conductr-doc/src/main/play-doc/developer/DevQuickStart.md

     [info] Running ConductR...
     [info] Running container cond-0 exposing 192.168.59.103:9909...
     ```
 4. Access ConductR visualizer at `http://{docker-host-ip}:9909` where `docker-host-ip` is the host of your docker environment.
-For example, `boot2docker ip` might yield this as being `192.168.59.103`.
 For convenience, the url of the visualizer app is displayed in the sbt session, e.g. http://192.168.59.103:9909.

 [[images/visualizer_simple.png]]